OUR TEAM

 Dan "OB" O'Brien

-Dan is a Certified Flight Instructor with both advanced & instrument ground ratings.
+Dan is a Certified Flight Instructor (and Instrument Instructor (CFI-I)) with both advanced & instrument ground ratings.
 Prior to joining SAW Dan served as a Naval Flight Officer in multiple U.S. Navy and Royal Air Force aircraft, including the A6-E Intruder, S2-B Buccaneer and various U.S. Navy/RAF training aircraft.
 He was selected to be an exchange officer with the British Royal Air Force, where he served as a bombardier navigator in the Buccaneer bomber jet.
 He has deployed to the Indian Ocean, Persian Gulf, and Mediterranean.
 A former all-American triathlete, Dan enjoys all outdoor activity that Bend has to offer including mountain biking, hiking and rock climbing.
 He has a Bachelor of Science degree in Mathematics from Portland State University and Dan is a joint owner of a Cessna Skyhawk located at KBDN but his true passion is flying the Super Decathlon.
-He is currently a tailwheel instructor and is looking forward to expanding his teaching roles as an instrument, spin & aerobatics instructor.
+He is currently a tailwheel instructor and does aerobatic rides, and is looking forward to expanding his teaching roles as a spin & aerobatics instructor.

 Rich "Dizzy" Stowell